akomakom/esphome-growatt-modbus/README.md

 Currently data for most telemetry can be extracted in realtime.
 Controlling the inverter is not yet supported.
 Some of the values are sometimes wrong (work in progress).
 Feel free to submit PRs to fix these issues.
+Feel free to submit PRs to add support for other inverters.

 # Hardware Requirements

-* Currently only tested with the Growatt SPH 10000TL-HU-US-B
+* Currently only tested with the Growatt S`PH 10000TL-HU-US-B` running HMI Version `SK110.04-08051`
-* A Microcontroller like an ESP32  (This example uses a generic ESP32-C6, but custom devices like LilyGO T-CAN485 may be simpler)
+* A Microcontroller like an `ESP32`  (This example uses a generic `ESP32-C6`, but custom devices like LilyGO T-CAN485 may be simpler)
 * A RS485 module for the microcontroller (If not built-in).
 I used a HiLetgo TTL to RS485 because it works at 3.3v like the ESP32.
 * A sacrificial ethernet cable (pinout below), connected to the RS485 module (by cutting it in half)